Toward Self-Adjusting k-ary Search Tree Networks: Centroid static k-ary search tree network in O(n). Full version.

-\begin{remark} If a tree $T$ has all its levels filled except possibly the last one, and there are no two neighbouring subtrees of the same height both having their last level not empty and not full, then, we can change the order on the children of each node of $T$, so, that all the leaves of the last level are placed as left as possible, one by one. \end{remark} \begin{proof} We prove this statement by an induction on the height.
+\begin{lemma} If a tree $T$ has all its levels filled except possibly the last one, and there are no two neighbouring subtrees of the same height both having their last level not empty and not full, then, we can change the order on the children of each node of $T$, so, that all the leaves of the last level are placed as left as possible, one by one. \end{lemma} \begin{proof} We prove this statement by an induction on the height.
 If the tree has height one, we simply can make the ``leftmost'' numbering on the non-empty children.
 Now, we discuss the case when the tree has height $h > 1$.
-By the statement of the remark, there can be at most one child of a root with its last level not fully filled and not empty.
+By the statement of the lemma, there can be at most one child of a root with its last level not fully filled and not empty.
 By the induction hypothesis, we assume that its leaves on the last level are placed as ``left'' as possible.
 We now order the sons of the root in the following manner.
 First, we add the subtrees which have their last level full from left to right.
 Note, that they can be in arbitrary order.
 Then, we place the subtree with the last level not full and not empty (it might not exists, but if it exists, there is only one such subtree).
 By the induction statement, all its leaves are at the left.
 Finally, we place the subtrees which have their last level empty, in arbitrary order.
 We got exactly the ``leftmost'' position of leaves. \end{proof}

-\begin{theorem} The difference in the total distance between an optimal tree $T$ and the quasi-optimal tree is $O(n^2k\log k)$. \end{theorem} \begin{proof} Our plan is to reconfigure $T$ into the quasi-optimal tree while controlling the increase of the total distance.
+\begin{theorem} The difference in the total distance between an optimal $(k+1)$-degree tree $T$ and our centroid $(k+1)$-degree tree is $O(n^2k\log k)$. \end{theorem} \begin{proof} Our plan is to reconfigure $T$ into the centroid tree while controlling the increase of the total distance.

 We push-up some nodes to ensure that all the subtrees at level $l$ are weakly-complete starting from $l = 2\lceil \log_2(9k) \rceil$ and up to $l = 0$ (the whole tree).

 Suppose we want to make a subtree $S$ at level $l$ weakly-complete.
 Since we go through levels decreasingly, we can argue that all the subtrees of $S$ are already weakly-complete (this holds for $l = 2\lceil \log_2(9k) \rceil$).